 A Beginner’s Guide to Growing a Camellia Bush

 Camellia flowers are beloved in the south.
-Evergreen leaves and fall-to-spring blooms make them garden favorites.
+Evergreen leaves and fall-to-spring blooms make them favorites.
 Learn how to grow a camellia bush.

 The lovely waxen flowers of a camellia bush are a symbol of southern elegance.
 Alabama even chose camellias for the state flower.
 Camellias have a reputation for being somewhat difficult to grow, but if you’re willing to meet their needs, they’ll reward you with a long bloom season just when you need it most, between fall and spring.